How to Write a Project Brief (With Template and Examples)

 Update your project brief regularly

 Projects are ongoing… and project briefs are documents that regularly need to be updated.
 You will need to report changes or notify others once a step is completed.
-The project brief template is adaptable just like other Xtensio tools, it can and should be repurposed, revisited, and revised to suit your evolving needs.
+The template is adaptable just like other Xtensio tools, it can and should be repurposed, revisited, and revised to suit your evolving needs.
 You can always add, delete, and move your modules and sections around with Xtensio’s versatile editor to adapt the project brief as you need it and anyone with the link will see the most recent updates.